KIRIN178/pacman/README.md

 There are four graves on one map, which are the Ghosts' spawn & respawn points.

 The number of Ghost on one map are decided by level.
-The maximun number on one map is the floor of the level devided by 10 (There is at least one Ghost on one map).
-Ex. there are maximun 3 Ghosts on map of 30~39 level.
+The maximun number on one map is the floor of the level devided by 10 plus 2 (There is at least three Ghosts on one map).
+Ex. there are maximun 6 Ghosts on map of 30~39 level.
 Before a Ghost spawns at a grave, it will take 5 seconds and will show the left time on the grave.

 ![title](https://i.imgur.com/kOpGaIq.jpg)